Trauma or PTSD Caused by Loss, Grief, and Bereavement

 Losing a loved one, especially when you are young, can leave a deep imprint.
 The grief and sadness that accompanies a sudden loss can be overwhelming and unfortunately, for some, it is a lifelong burden.

-As a therapist working with Post-Traumatic Stress I have had a fair share of horrendous stories related to loss.
+As a therapist working with Post-Traumatic Stress, I have heard my fair share of horrendous stories related to loss.

-Many of them came from mothers about losing their child prematurely, often through accident, disease or birth complications.
-The other major group is people who have lost one of their parents or a brother or sister whilst young.
+Many of them came from mothers about losing their child prematurely, often through accident, disease, or birth complications.
+The other major group is people who have lost one of their parents or a brother or sister while young.